Describes the steps necessary to install a Jalopy release.

 To start the setup wizard, you may open a shell and type

-% java -jar jalopy-setup-1.9.3_156.jar
+% java -jar jalopy-setup-1.9.4_118.jar

 After you’ve invoked the setup wizard, the welcome screen will appear shortly.

 Each wizard page contains a button bar at the bottom that provides the available page actions.
 To proceed to the next page, click the Next button.
 When available, you can press the Back button to return to the previous page and alter your selections.
+You can use the Cancel button at any time to abort the installation.
+A dialog will appear that asks for confirmation.

 Press the Exit button to terminate the setup wizard.
 Press Continue to close the dialog and continue with the installation.

-Pressing the Next button on the Welcome Page will display the License Agreement.
+Pressing the Next button on the Welcome screen will display the License Agreement.
 Read the terms carefully!

 You need to accept the license agreement before you can proceed with the installation.
 Select the I accept the terms in the license agreement item and press the Next button to proceed.

 Pressing the Next button on the License Terms page will bring up the Installation Features page that lets you select what program features setup should install and how.